Two Turkish soldiers, one village guard killed after clashes with Kurdish militants - army

-ANKARA Two Turkish soldiers died at the hospital where they were receiving treatment following clashes with militants in the mainly Kurdish southeast, the army said on Thursday.
+ANKARA (Reuters) - Two Turkish soldiers died at the hospital where they were receiving treatment following clashes with militants in the mainly Kurdish southeast, the army said on Thursday.

 The soldiers were wounded during an operation targeting militants from the outlawed Kurdistan Workers Party (PKK) in the southeastern province of Bitlis, the army said.
 Another soldier is being also treated at the hospital, it said.